 The treatments recommended in the Cayce readings on fibromyalgia are mainly directed toward improving the digestive, circulatory, nervous, and eliminating systems.
 Diet, moderate exercise, a mild form of energy medicine (Radial Appliance), spinal manipulations and general massage, colon irrigation, and castor oil packs are therapies intended to improve these vital systemic functions.
 As was typical of Cayce's holistic approach, the mental and spiritual aspects of therapy were emphasized.

-- MANUAL THERAPY (SPINAL MANIPULATION AND MASSAGE): Osteopathic or chiropractic treatment is recommended to relieve any pressures that may be hindering circulation and decreasing eliminations.
-Gentle massage is suggested to relax the body and improve circulation and eliminations.
+4. MANUAL THERAPY (SPINAL MANIPULATION AND MASSAGE): Massage is suggested to relax the body and improve circulation and eliminations.
+Osteopathic or gentle chiropractic treatment is recommended to relieve any pressures that may be hindering circulation and decreasing eliminations.

-- ATTITUDES AND EMOTIONS: The mental and emotional aspects of healing are frequently discussed in the Cayce readings.
+7. ATTITUDES AND EMOTIONS: The mental and emotional aspects of healing were frequently discussed in the Cayce readings.
 Particularly, an attitude of desiring and expecting to be healed is important.
 A positive mental and emotional attitude and can be created and maintained by focusing on a high purpose (ideal) for being healed.